Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature

-By similar arguments as in the case of the motor, it is easy to show that the coefficient of performance reaches the Carnot coefficient of performance $T/{\Delta T}$ in the quasistatic limit, only if the necessary condition $L_{11}L_{22}=L_{12}L_{21}$ holds.
+By similar arguments as in the case of the heat engine, it is easy to show that the coefficient of performance reaches the Carnot coefficient of performance $T/{\Delta T}$ in the quasistatic limit, only if the necessary condition $L_{11}L_{22}=L_{12}L_{21}$ holds.

-In the quasistatic limit, the refrigerator does not transfer any heat and hence is practically useless.
-Since Carnot coefficient of performance is only possible in the quasistatic limit, it is not an effective measure of the refrigerator performance from a practical point of view.
-A refrigerator must transfer a finite amount of heat in a finite time.
-Similar to the efficiency at maximum power for the motor we must find the coefficient of performance of the refrigerator, under conditions of finite heat transfer from the cold to the hot bath.
+In the quasistatic limit, the heat pump does not transfer any heat and hence is practically useless.
+Since Carnot coefficient of performance is only possible in the quasistatic limit, it is not an effective measure of the heat pump performance from a practical point of view.
+A heat pump must transfer heat in a finite time and similar to the efficiency at maximum power for the motor we must find the coefficient of performance of the heat pump, under conditions of maximum heat transfer from the cold to the hot bath.
 Following Van den Broeck's work~\cite{vandenbroeck05}, regarding the efficiency at maximum power for the motor, some authors have investigated the coefficient of performance of the refrigerator at maximum $\dot{Q}_{1 \rightarrow 2}({\Delta T}/T)$~\cite{cisneros06}.
 This quantity is maximum at a temperature difference ${\Delta T}^{\ast}$, given by

 Substituting the value of ${\Delta T}^{\ast}$ in place of $\Delta T$ in Eq.(~\ref{eq:lin_cop}), we find that up to the lowest order of $\Delta T$, the coefficient of performance at maximum $\dot{Q}_{1 \rightarrow 2}({\Delta T}/T)$, is given by